 Examiner.com is a news-ish site covering everything from random news events to the Kardashians.
 Unlike a traditional news outlet, Examiner does not employ journalists to write content for the site.
 Instead, the business hires independent contractors to do the work, and those individuals must consent to an independent contractor agreement.

 BWP Media is the copyright owner of numerous celebrity photos.
 In 2014, the company sued Examiner’s parent company alleging that writers for Examiner republished celebrity photos without permission.
-Examiner responded by claiming the safe harbor immunity available under the DMCA, arguing that only the writers could be held liable because the writers posted the content and Examiner did not manually approve the content.
+The Examiner responded by claiming the safe harbor immunity available under the DMCA.
+Attorneys argued the failure to manually review content writers submitted insulated the company.

 The trial judge found for Examiner.
-He ruled that Examiner was essentially no different than the Facebooks of the world, to wit, the site is not proactively involved in the creation and posting of infringing content.
+The judge found the Examiner was essentially no different than Facebook.
+Since the site did not create or get involved in the creation of the contested content, it was not a content creator.
 Given this, the company can take advantage of the DMCA safe harbor provisions.

 As you might imagine, BWP Media was furious with the decision.
 The company appealed the case.
 The appellate court issued a ruling this past week and found for Examiner again.
 Once again, the court focused on the fact the writers are independent contractors and further noted the independent contractor agreements agreed to by the writers included prohibitions against posting infringing material.